 Error Messages Status Code Description - (Highest Priority at top of table).
 CPU Card Failure 20 There are failed components on the CPU card and technical support is required.
 Power Supply is Low 21 The input and/or output power supply voltage is too low, ensure that: (a) input power supply voltage is within the specified range (b) output power supply is not overloaded.
 New/Failed Battery - Set Time 22 The real-time clock has lost the correct time because the battery has failed, or there is a new battery.
 Set the current time and date (in the TM/LOG menu) to clear the error message and to continue data logging at the correct times.
 Note: The instrument can continue operating with a failed battery, but the correct time will be lost if there are interruptions to the power supply.
-Flowrate Input Failure Flowra te Input Failure The flowrate sensor (analog input) has failed.
-It is not possible to override this error condition.
-The instrument cannot operate without a flowrate input.
 No Flow Detected 12 The no flow condition is detected when the flow timeout expires during a delivery.
 There must not be a period of no flow greater than the timeout value during the delivery.
 Unexpected/ Over Flow 13 The unexpected/over flow condition is detected when the flow continues longer than the timeout period after the controller has attempted to stop (or pause) the flow.
 Leakage Detected 14 The leakage condition is detected when an amount greater than the acceptable total is received without flow being initiated by the batch controller.